 Gunshots fired, car crashes at wedding reception; 4 arrested

-CONCORD, N.H. – A wedding reception at a New Hampshire temple has turned chaotic, with gunshots fired and a deliberate car crash outside.
+CONCORD, N.H. – A wedding reception at a New Hampshire hall has turned chaotic, with gunshots fired and a deliberate car crash outside.

 The Concord (KAHN'-kard) Monitor reports police officers arriving at the Bektash Temple in Concord on Sunday found numerous fights breaking out among more than 300 people attending the reception.
 Police say shots were fired and someone intentionally crashed a car into another vehicle as it tried to leave the scene.